shivansh-see-saw07/docGuard/README.md

 2. Select a document file (image or PDF) - for demo purposes, you can use any document
 3. The system will:
    - Process the document through OCR service
-   - Extract text and generate a unique hash
+   - Extract text and generate SHA-256 hash (text hash) for content verification
+   - Generate p-hash (perceptual hash) to capture the document's visual fingerprint
+   - The p-hash is created by analyzing the visual features of the document image, making it robust against minor visual changes while sensitive to significant alterations
-   - Display extracted information
+   - Display extracted information and both hashes
 4. Click "Register Document"
 5. Confirm the transaction in your wallet
-6. The document hash is now permanently stored on the blockchain
+6. Both the text hash (SHA-256) and visual hash (p-hash) are now permanently stored on the blockchain

 ### Step 4: Verify a Document (User)